programmfabrik/apitest/README.md

 With `is_string`, `is_bool`, `is_object`, `is_array` and `is_number` you can check if your field has a certain type

 The type checkers are available for all types.
-It implicit also checks `must_exist` for the value as there is no sense in type checking a value that does not exist.
+It implicitly also checks `must_exist` for the value as there is no sense in type checking a value that does not exist.

 This control can be used without a "real" key.
 So only the `:control` key is present.